TsaiChiahung/FamilyPolitics/Doc/Agenda.md

 <li>Chair:  Lu-huei Chen (National Chengchi University, Taiwan)      </li>

-### 1. Political Dynasties in Southern Philippines
+### 1. Family or Bangsa?
+The Proposed Anti-Political Dynasty Provision in the Draft Bangsamoro Basic Law
 **Presenter**: Dennis Quilala (University of the Philippines-Diliman, Philippines; University of Canterbury, New Zealand)
 **Discussant**: Allen Hicken (University of Michigan)